 The Coronavirus Aid, Relief and Economic Security (CARES) Act was passed by Congress and signed into law to provide economic relief from COVID-19.
 One section of the CARES Act established the Higher Education Emergency Relief fund, which affords the opportunity for NAU to provide emergency grants to students to help defray expenses related to COVID-19.
 There is additional funding for universities for expenses related to the disruption of campus operations due to the pandemic.

 NAU applied for funding from the federal U.S. Department of Education based on the guidelines in the CARES Act.
-We received funding on May 6, 2020 and have emailed notifications to potentially eligible students.
-After you submit your CARES Act Grant request forms, grant money will be sent to you within 7-10 days.
+We received funding on May 6, 2020 and dispersed 52% of the funds in the spring and summer.
+The remaining funds will be disbursed during the fall.

-The CARES Act Grant request form will be emailed to students who have FAFSAs on file.
-You will need to complete the form verifying that your direct deposit information and mailing address in your LOUIE account are correct, as well as answer one question that seeks to learn how your academic life has been affected by the pandemic.
-Students who do not receive an email may contact (844) 293-3159.
+The CARES Act Grant Application link will be emailed to students who have FAFSAs on file.
+You will need to confirm your direct deposit information and mailing address in your LOUIE account are correct, as well as complete the application form in its entirety.